-Carlin Shoemaker begins his second season on the Gustavus football coaching staff, serving as the team’s co-offensive coordinator and quarterbacks coach.
+Carlin Shoemaker begins his fifth season on the Gustavus football coaching staff in 2016, serving as the team’s co-offensive coordinator, quarterbacks coach, and recruiting coordinator.

 A 2003 graduate of Bethel High School in Spanaway, Washington, Shoemaker brings an extensive offensive background to the Gustavus coaching staff.
 A native of Graham, Washington, Shoemaker completed his undergraduate studies in the spring of 2007, earning a degree in psychology from Kenyon College.
 While at Kenyon, Shoemaker went on to have one of the best careers in the history of Lords football.
 A two-time captain in 2006 and 2007, Carlin made a total of 239 catches for 3,000 yards with 18 receiving touchdowns over his four-year career.
 His 239 receptions ranks second all-time at Kenyon, while his total yards mark ranks third.
 To go along with his offensive production, he is also the programs top kick returner, recording 93 returns for 1,873 yards.
 A three-time All North Coast Athletic Conference (NCAC) performer in 2004, 2006, and 2007, Carlin concluded his career by being named the team’s MVP his senior season.
 In addition to his career on the football field, Shoemaker also competed on the Kenyon baseball team, earning All-Conference honors once as the Lords’ second baseman.